Histotechnician

 HISTO 111: Clinical Practicum

-College of Allied Health Sciences (Uniformed Services University of the Health Sciences)
+College of Allied Health Sciences (CAHS) - Uniformed Services University of the Health Sciences

-Upon successful completion of the course, graduates earn 50 semester hours toward their associate degree in health sciences in histology through the CAHS.
+Upon successful completion of the course, graduates earn 47 semester hours towards their associate degree in health sciences in histology through CAHS.

 Accreditation:

-The Histotechnician Course - Navy and Air Force Tracks are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) at:
+Air Force and Navy tracks are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) at: (

 National Accrediting Agency for Clinical Laboratory Sciences